cloudmesh-community/fa18-523-60/paper/paper.md

 > [@www-mongo-aggregation].

-Another option here would be to use the Map/Reduce framework, which essentially includes two different functions *map*  and *reduce*.
+Another option here would be to use the Map/Reduce framework, which essentially includes two different functions, *map*  and *reduce*.
 The first one provides the key value pair for each tag in the array, while the latter one